Medal theft

-Thefts by nation
+By nation

 Australia

-In 1985, Olympic medals belonging to swimmer John Konrads were stolen from his home.
+In 1985, Olympic medals belonging to Australian swimmer John Konrads were stolen from his home.
 The medals were recovered in 2009.

 In 2003, Lauren Burns' Olympic gold medal was stolen.

 Canada

 In December 1979, a medal awarded to Milton Fowler Gregg in 1918, the Victoria Cross, was donated to the Royal Canadian Regiment Museum in London, Ontario, but was stolen from the museum shortly afterwards.

-On January 15, 2009, about 30 valuable medals belonging to a Chilliwack, British Columbia Odd Fellows lodge were stolen.
+On January 15, 2009, about 30 valuable medals belonging to a Odd Fellows lodge in Chilliwack, British Columbia were stolen.
 Five of the medals later turned up during a narcotics raid.

 India

-In 2004, Rabindranath Tagore's 1913 Nobel prize medal was stolen.
+In 2004, Rabindranath Tagore's 1913 Nobel Prize medal was stolen.
 In 2016, a local singer accused of sheltering the thieves was arrested, but the medal could not be recovered.
-Interrogation revealed that a Bangladeshi national, along with two Europeans, were involved in the theft.
-Two replicas, one in gold and one in silver were later presented to Viswa Bharati University by the Swedish government.
+Interrogation revealed that an Indian national, along with two Europeans, were involved in the theft.
+The Swedish government later presented two replicas, one in gold and one in silver, to Viswa Bharati University.

-In February 2017, Kailash Satyarthi's 2014 Nobel prize medal was stolen.
+In February 2017, Kailash Satyarthi's 2014 Nobel Prize medal was stolen.